Tamale International Airport

-Tamale International Airport is an airport serving Tamale, a city in the Northern Region of Ghana.
-It was established in December 1940 serving as the landing of military troops during the World War II.
-It is the third international airport in the country in addition to Kotoka International Airport and Kumasi International Airport, but, as of 2024, it lacked international flights.
-TML is the third-busiest airport in Ghana, with 148,548 passengers in 2020 and 217,958 passengers in 2021.
-The airport was initially staffed by the Air Force, but over time, aid was sought from GCAA to provide personnel for telecommunications, as well as to assume care of the RFFS and Air Traffic Services.
+Yakubu Tali International Airport is an airport serving Tamale, a city in the Northern Region of Ghana.
+It was established in December 1940, serving as the landing place for military troops during World War II.

+It is the third international airport in the country in addition to Accra International Airport and Kumasi International Airport, but, as of 2024, it lacked international flights.
+TML is the third-busiest airport in Ghana, with 217,899 passengers in 2025.
+The airport was initially staffed by the Air Force, but over time, aid was sought from GCAA to provide personnel for telecommunications, as well as to assume care of the RFFS and air traffic services.

-Historical Development
+Historical development

-World War II Origins: Initially founded as an advanced operational base for troops, the airport's strategic importance was recognized early on.
+Initially founded as an advanced operational base for troops, the airport's strategic importance was recognized early on.

-Post-Independence Expansion: In the 1960s, plans were made to develop a new international airport to serve both military and civilian purposes.
+In the 1960s, plans were made to develop a new international airport to serve both military and civilian purposes.
 Although the project faced delays, it eventually resumed, leading to the establishment of facilities accommodating civil operations.

 Location

 The airport is located in the northern part of the city of Tamale, approximately 23 km north of the city centre off of Highway N10.
-The geographical coordinates of the airport are:9°33'25.0"N, 0°51'47.0"W (Latitude:9.556944; Longitude:-0.863056).
+The geographical coordinates of the airport are:9°33'25.0"N, 0°51'47.0"W (Latitude: 9.556944; Longitude: -0.863056).
 The airport is located approximately 553 ft above mean sea level.

 Upgrade to international status

-The Tamale Airport was upgraded to the status of an international airport in two phases; Phase 1 and Phase 2.
+The Tamale Airport was upgraded to the status of an international airport in two phases.